Motorcycle Registration in Maryland

 Before you strap on the chaps and hop in the saddle, though, you'd best make sure you have all your ducks in a row when it comes to getting the bike street legal.
 That is, ensuring it has the proper equipment necessary to even be on the roads of Maryland.
 You can check the Motorcycle Operator Manual to double-check this, but if you bought the bike from a dealer (and it was not a dirt bike) then it should be raring to go.

 The last bit of business is registering the bike.
 Lumped in with what the state terms the "common vehicle," a motorcycle undergoes a relatively similar registration process to that of a car, truck, or SUV.
-The biannual fee (usually $97) is somewhat less but not by much, and the plates are, of course, smaller.
-But that is about the only difference.
+The registration fee is $104 which is good for 2 years.